medistream-team/imoji-editor/README.md

 ### default-image

-Use this props to put image from outside of editor. `Vue watch` will detect it.
+Use this prop to put image from outside of editor. `Vue watch` will detect it.

 - Default : undefined
 - Type : Image Object (`new Image()`)

 ### sticker-images

-Use this props to use sticker images what you want.
+Use this prop to use sticker images what you want.

-⚠ In version 1.0, we only support 1 set.
-So If you pass this props, default (Medigi Set) will be gone.
+⚠ In version 1.0, we are supporting only 1 set.
+So, if you pass this prop, default (Medigi Set) will disappear.

 - Recommend : SVG files, because **png/jpg will show law quality** when user import big size photo.
 - Default : Medigi character set